Leveraging the HITRUST CSF® for SOC 2® Reporting

 Determine the most efficient and effective method(s) of internal control reporting

 Knowing that some third-parties will have very specific reporting formats from which one may not deviate, it is important to implement a third-party internal control reporting structure that is efficient, yet flexible.
-Mapping the HITRUST CSF to the AICPA Trust Principles and Criteria used in SOC 2 reporting is a way to provide that efficient and flexible structure.
-Under this structure of reporting, the SOC 2 for HITRUST report becomes the default method of reporting to meet the widest range of requests.
+Mapping the HITRUST CSF to the AICPA Trust Services Criteria used in SOC 2 reporting is a way to provide that efficient and flexible structure.
+Under this structure of reporting, the SOC 2 + HITRUST report becomes the default method of reporting to meet the widest range of requests.

 For those third parties wanting to determine your maturity against the HITRUST CSF, HITRUST has self-assessment, validated or certified reports available.
-In the case of HITRUST validated or certified reports, you can engage a CSF Assessor that is also a CPA, thereby gaining the efficiency of testing once to satisfy both HITRUST and SOC 2 reporting needs.
+In the case of HITRUST validated or certified reports, you can engage an approved HITRUST CSF Assessor firm that is also a CPA firm, thereby gaining the efficiency of testing once to satisfy both HITRUST and SOC 2 reporting needs.

 Lastly, for those third-parties requiring specific responses in their pre-defined format (e.g., security questionnaires), you can map your SOC 2 HITRUST controls as responses to specific questions the third-party may be requesting, with the full SOC 2 report as a supporting reference document.